allyoushawn/allyoushawn.github.io/docs/ml_service/index.md

 ---
 :raised_hands: Woo hoo!
 I made it! :raised_hands:

+I can't believe this documentation takes more time than the project itself lol

 Although the spent time for this project alone is around half a year, some components are built more than three years ago.
 It's basically a project combining my academia ML modeling knowledge with the backend and ML Ops skills I acquired from the industry as a ML Engineer.
 It's an awesome journey so far. :satisfied: